Analysis | The administration’s pandemic plan centers on protecting seniors. Seniors keep dying.

 “My advice is exactly this,” he said in an interview this week.
-“It’s a three-pronged strategy,” the first of which is “aggressive protection of high risk individuals and the vulnerable (typically the elderly and those with co-morbidities).”
+“It’s a three-pronged strategy,” the first of which is “aggressive protection of high-risk individuals and the vulnerable, typically the elderly and those with co-morbidities.”
 The other two prongs?
 Rescind efforts to contain the virus by limiting business activity — and ensure that hospitals don’t get too crowded with coronavirus patients.

 As Cormac McCarthy might say, if that ain’t herd immunity, it’ll do until the herd immunity gets here.